collocations.org

 PHRASES

-to a considerable/great/large/significant extent, to a certain/to some extent
+to a certain extent, to some extent

 To some extent, we are all responsible for this tragic situation.